Law Enforcement

 Use of Force Continuum

 As numerous legal and police professionals have noted, however, use of force continuums are difficult to apply because they cannot encompass all the variables present in use of force incidents, which are often unpredictable and dynamic.
 The inconsistencies and discrepancies within continuum models also create risks by mandating that officers use a level of force that may be far greater or far less than what is reasonable in a given situation.
 A use of force continuum is not a panacea for guiding officers through actual force situations and fails to take into account, as the Supreme Court has noted, that the use of force occurs in “tense, uncertain, and rapidly evolving” situations.
 Neither case law nor state legislation requires the adoption of use of force continuums within policy.
-Accordingly, Lexipol’s Use of Force Policy does not include a continuum, instead following precedent set by the Supreme Court in Graham v.
+Lexipol’s Use of Force Policy does not include a continuum, instead following precedent set by the Supreme Court in Graham v.
 Connor that force must be “objectively reasonable.”

 Learn More